RevealBi/Documentation/en/datasources/supported-data-sources/onedrive.md

+---
+title: How to configure a OneDrive data source
+_description: Connecting and using OneDrive as a data source in Slingshot to boost your results.
+---

 # OneDrive

 If you sign in with your Office365 account, you will have your OneDrive automatically added to your data sources.